Stasiu51/RISCMachine/README.md

 ## Running the code

 The computer simulation code, unit tests, and example programs (which are also tests) are all in this repository.
 There are a few dependencies, which are given in *requirements.txt*.
-These can be installed (I suggest into a virtual environment) with
+These can be installed (I suggest into a virtual environment) with pip.

-`pip install -r requirements.txt`.
+1. Clone the repository into a local folder: `git clone https://github.com/Stasiu51/RISCMachine/`

+2. Navigate into it: `cd RISCMachine`

+3. (Optional) make a new python virtual environment: `py -m venv venv`

+4. (Optional) activate the venv: `venv\Scripts\activate` on Windows, `source venv/bin/activate` on Mac/Linux.

 All the tests and examples can be run at once through the single script *tests.py*: